Blackbaud Doesn’t Want You To Use eTapestry

 As your organization continues to grow, Blackbaud will be there to grow with you.
 We want to educate you on the benefits of Raiser’s Edge NXT™ as your organizational needs evolve past eTapestry.
 Raiser’s Edge NXT offer the total solution to manage your sophisticated fundraising and advancement efforts.

-It seemed ironic to be introducing another one of the Blackbaud family of products, namely Raiser’s Edge NXT, when for years Raiser’s Edge customers had been switching over to eTapestry.
+It seemed ironic to be introducing another one of the Blackbaud family of products, namely Raiser’s Edge NXT, when for years Raiser’s Edge customers had been switching over to eTapestry (and Bloomerang).

 Each message I received asked a variation of one of the following questions: